Business history: Britain

 Studies of British business leaders have emphasized how they fit into the class structure, especially their relationship to the aristocracy, and the desire to use their wealth to purchase landed estates, and hereditary titles.
 Biography has been of less importance in British business history, but there are compilations.

 British business history began to widen its scope in the 1980s, with research work conducted at the LSE's Business History Unit, led first by Leslie Hannah, then by Terry Gourvish.
 Other research centres followed, notably at Glasgow and Reading, reflecting an increasing involvement in the discipline by Business and Management School academics.
 More recent editors of Business History, Geoffrey Jones (academic) (Harvard Business School), Charles Harvey (University of Newcastle Business School), John Wilson (Liverpool University Management School) and Steven Toms (Leeds University Business School) have promoted management strategy themes such as networks, family capitalism, corporate governance, human resource management, marketing and brands, and multi-national organisations in their international as well as merely British context.
 Employing these new themes has allowed business historians to challenge and adapt the earlier conclusions of Chandler and others about the performance of the British economy.
+As one of the leading journals in the field, it publishes on a wide range of topics, and its content is increasingly internationally focused under the more recent leaderships of editors-in-chief Ray Stokes (University of Glasgow), Neil Rollings (University of Glasgow), Stephanie Decker (University of Birmingham), and the current joint editors-in-chief, Christina Lubinski (Copenhagen Business School) and Niall MacKenzie (University of Strathclyde).